Defining types

 removes the friend trait from the user type, but leaves the type itself intact.
 And

-undefine owns username from user;
+undefine owns id from user;

 removes the trait of owning usernames.